Stanford MIPS

-The MIPS ISA was based on a 32-bit word.
-It supported 32-bit addressing, and was word-addressed.
-It was a load/store architecture—all references to memory used load and store instructions that copied data between the main memory and 32 general-purpose registers (GPRs).
-All other instructions, such as integer arithmetic, operated on the GPRs.
+As a 32-bit architecture, MIPS supported 32-bit addressing and data operations.
+It was a load/store architecture—all references to memory used load and store instructions that copied data between the main memory and 32 general-purpose registers (GPRs), which other instructions such as integer arithmetic could then use as their operands.
 It possessed a basic instruction set consisting of instructions for control flow, integer arithmetic, and logical operations.
-To minimize pipeline stalls, all instructions except for load and store had to be executed in one clock cycle.
+All instructions were 32 bits long.
+To minimize pipeline stalls, all instructions except for loads and stores had to be executed in one clock cycle.
 There were no instructions for integer multiplication or division, or operations for floating-point numbers.
-The architecture exposed all hazards caused by the five-stage pipeline with delay slots.
-The compiler scheduled instructions to avoid hazards resulting in incorrect computation whilst simultaneously ensuring that the generated code minimized execution time.
-MIPS instructions are 16 or 32 bit long.
+The architecture exposed all hazards caused by the five-stage pipeline using delay slots.
+The compiler scheduled instructions to avoid hazards that might result in incorrect computation, while simultaneously ensuring that the generated code minimized execution time.
 The decision to expose all hazards was motivated by the desire to maximize performance by minimizing critical paths, which interlock circuits lengthened.
-Instructions were packed into 32-bit instruction words (as MIPS is word-addressed).
-A 32-bit instruction word could contain two 16-bit operations.
-These were included to reduce the size of machine code.
 The MIPS microprocessor was implemented in NMOS logic.